fnx-io/i69n/README.md

 implementation.

-If you implement support for your language, please let me know, I'll gladly embed it into the package.
+If you implement support for your language, please let me know, I'll gladly embed it into the package: tomucha@gmail.com

 # TODO